frc2204/ramdocs/docs/handbook.md

 ## About the Team

-The Rambots, Team 2204 are a FIRST (For Inspiration and Recognition of Science and Technology) Robotics team located at the California Crosspoint Academy in Hayward, CA in the San Francisco Bay Area.
+The Rambots (FRC Team 2204) are a FIRST Robotics Competition team located at the California Crosspoint Academy in the San Francisco Bay Area.
 They were established in 2007 in San Leandro, California.
 Since then, the school has moved to Hayward and provides students with a chance to pursue their interests in science, technology, engineering, and mathematics.
 The team is proud of its history and eager to contribute to the advancement of STEAM (science, technology, engineering, art, and mathematics) education.

 ### Awards